Households and children in temporary accommodation at record numbers

 There has also been an increase in households threatened with homelessness due to Section 21 no-fault eviction notices.

-The numbers of households and children in temporary accommodation in England have hit new record highs.
+The numbers of households and children in temporary accommodation in England have hit new record highs in figures that have been branded “shameful”, while the level of social housing being built has been described as a “disgrace”.

 The latest statistics show that 105,750 households were in temporary accommodation at the end of June, up from 104,540 at the end of March.